PrecisionGuessworks/1646_InfiniteRecharge_Offseason/src/main/java/frc/robot/subsystems/README.md

 ## Scenarios
 When understanding the importance of subsystems, it's good to consider two examples.

+*Managerial Note* Yes, these Scenarios are fun, but how helpful are they really?
+Are they too abstract?
+Probably.

 Scenario 1: Jeff.

 Jeff is creating a robot to fly to Jacksonville and back.
 This robot will have two sparkle adjusters, each moving in the same direction and power in order to prevent damage to the jetpack model.
 Thus, Jeff creates a subsystem to encapsolate the two sparkle adjuster objects in code.
 He then creates a method called *setSparkleAdjusters(double power)* that automatically sets the power to both sparkle adjusters to the same value.
 He then sets the sparkle adjuster objects to private so they never get set to different values.